Realization of groups with pairing as Jacobians of finite graphs: Jacobians of simple graphs

 \begin{proof} Let $e$ be the total number of edges in $G$.
 We have an inequality

 Since $e = g + n - 1$, we see that $2g - 2 \le n \cdot (\mu - 2)$. \end{proof}

 We are now ready to prove Theorem~\ref{thm: z2k}.

 \begin{proof}[Proof of Theorem \ref{thm: z2k}] Let $G$ be a simple graph with $\Jac(G) \cong (\ZZ/2\ZZ)^k$.
+We may assume that $G$ has no vertices of valence 1, because the graph obtained by contracting the edge adjacent to such a vertex has isomorphic Jacobian.
 If $G$ is not biconnected, then $G$ decomposes as a wedge sum, and $\Jac (G)$ decomposes as a direct sum of Jacobians, one of which must be isomorphic to $(\ZZ/2\ZZ)^r$ for some positive integer $r \leq k$.
-We may therefore assume that $G$ is biconnected, which implies that it has no vertices of valence 1.
+We may therefore assume that $G$ is biconnected.
 By Lemma \ref{lem:delta_le_mu}, it also has no vertices of valence 3 or greater.
 It follows that $G$ is a cycle.
 Since $\Jac (C_n ) \cong \ZZ/n\ZZ$, we must have $n=2$, which means $G$ cannot be simple. \end{proof}

-\begin{remark} The proof of Theorem \ref{thm: z2k} also gives a complete characterization of graphs $G$ with $\Jac(G) \simeq (\ZZ/2\ZZ)^k$.
+\begin{remark} The proof of Theorem \ref{thm: z2k} also gives a complete characterization of graphs $G$ with $\Jac(G) \cong (\ZZ/2\ZZ)^k$.
 In general, we can always obtain such a graph by the following procedure.
 Start with a tree $T$, and choose a subset of $k$ edges of $T$.
 Construct a new graph $G$ from $T$ by doubling each edge in this subset.
 See Figure~\ref{fig:ProductsOfZ2}. \end{remark}